mblackgeo/flask-cognito-jwt-example/README.md

 # Flask - AWS Cognito integration example

-The example web application uses [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [AWS Cognito](https://aws.amazon.com/cognito/) with [JSON Web Tokens (JWT)](https://jwt.io/) to protect specific pages.
-This is built on [Flask-JWT-Extended](https://flask-jwt-extended.readthedocs.io/en/stable/) and [Flask-AWSCognito](https://flask-awscognito.readthedocs.io/en/latest/index.html) to assist with the handling of JWTs to protect specific routes.
-It was inspired by the blog post [Integrating Cognito with Flask](https://medium.com/analytics-vidhya/integrating-cognito-with-flask-e00010866054) by Martin Campbell.
+An example serverless web application using [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [AWS Cognito](https://aws.amazon.com/cognito/) with [JSON Web Tokens (JWT)](https://jwt.io/) to protect specific routes, powered by API Gateway and Lambda.

 ![Architecture](architecture.png)

+A high level overview of how the application works is as follows.
+The Flask application includes a number of routes:

+* [`home`](src/webapp/home/routes.py): a simple homepage that includes a login link.
+* [`auth`](src/webapp/auth/routes.py): login, post-login, and logout routes.
+* [`private`](src/webapp/private/routes.py): routes that are only accessible after a user has logged in.
+If a user is not logged in these routes automatically redirect to the Cognito hosted UI.

+When accessing the `/login` route, a user is redirected to the Cognito hosted UI.
+After successful authentication with the user pool, a JWT is returned to the app through the `/postlogin` endpoint which is stored in a httponly cookie; this cookie is valid for 30 mins and used to authorise access to any routes that are protected with the [`@login_required`](/src/webapp/auth/utils.py) decorator.
+The app itself uses [Flask-JWT-Extended](https://flask-jwt-extended.readthedocs.io/en/stable/) and [Flask-AWSCognito](https://flask-awscognito.readthedocs.io/en/latest/index.html) to assist with the handling of JWTs to protect specific routes.

+For the deployment side, [CDK](https://aws.amazon.com/cdk/) python code is provided in [`/deploy`](/deploy/app.py).
+The CDK stacks will deploy the Flask application as a [docker container](Dockerfile) to Lambda, with API Gateway in front.
+A Cognito User Pool is created along with a User Pool Client for the Flask application.

 ## Getting started